Best of NYC in 10 Days

 Brooklyn Bridge seen from Dumbo

-Brooklyn Heights (From Brooklyn Bridge it is very fun to explore Brooklyn Heights and just walk through the neighbourhood.
-There are a lot of very fancy town houses with nice gardens.
-You can also enjoy a nice view of Manhattan)
+• Brooklyn Heights From Brooklyn Bridge it is very fun to explore Brooklyn Heights and just walk through the neighborhood focusing on the fruit streets.
+(Cranberry, Orange, Pineapple) There are a lot of very fancy brownstone houses with nice gardens.
+Make sure to walk on the Brooklyn Heights Promenade for the amazing view of Manhattan.

 Other